 - STI’s such as genital herpesor trichomoniasis

 Vaginismus is a condition that causes the muscles around the vagina to tighten by themselves.
 It usually occurs when the genital area is touched.
-This can be before or during sexual intercourse, when attempting to insert a tampon, or during a gynaecological examination, for example.
+This can be before or during sexual intercourse, when attempting to insert a tampon, or during a pelvic examination.

 You do not have to have sex if it is painful.
 Go to see a doctor you can talk to openly.
 Often it can take a while for the problems that cause painful sex to go away.
 Still having sex while it’s painful may delay your recovery.